jacket430/Big-Dogs-MC/index.md

 This pack is for the [Big Dogs community](https://discord.gg/6yg4gdV)
 Created by the [430 Community](https://discord.gg/nujXh3Y3mp)

-Our current server is running Valhelsia 3 which is available on [GDLauncher](https://gdevs.io/) or [CurseForge.](https://curseforge.overwolf.com/)
-The server IP address is `4.71.159.140:25565`
+Our current server is running V3BD which is available on [Technic.](https://www.technicpack.net/download) The server IP address is `4.71.159.140:25565`
-The current server version is pre7-3.1.0

 Please make sure you have the [64-bit version of Java](https://www.java.com/en/download/manual.jsp) installed, and at least 6-8GB RAM allocated in your respective launchers settings.